Outgoing FBI chief stands up for record on Wall Street fraud

 Mueller became FBI director a week before the hijacked plane attacks of September 11, 2001, on the World Trade Center in New York and the Pentagon, a calamity that forced the bureau to shift radically its priorities and capabilities.

+The United States faces new threats from countries involved in the Arab Spring uprisings and from elsewhere, he said, citing Tunisia, Libya, Mali, Algeria, Syria and Egypt.
+“Every one of these countries now has cadres of individuals who you would put in the category of extremists, violent extremists, and that will present threats down the road,” he said.

 He will leave behind a very different FBI.
-More than half the agents began work there after the September 11 strikes, and the bureau’s first priority - unquestioned in Washington - is to prevent a similar attack.
+More than half the agents began work there after the September 11 attacks, and the bureau’s first priority - unquestioned in Washington - is to prevent a similar one.

 “I did not expect I’d be spending my time in preventing terrorist attacks,” Mueller said.
 He had spent his career prosecuting crimes - including local murders in Washington - after they occurred, not preventing them.